lightning/bolts/ext-dynamic-commitments.md

-If all that is required to execute the terms of the dynamic commitment negotiation is a rules change, then channel operation may resume as normal under the new rules as soon as both channel parties have irrevocably committed to a state with no HTLC outputs.
+If all that is required to execute the terms of the dynamic commitment negotiation is a rules change, then channel operation may resume as normal under the new rules.
+It is possible that the current channel state would violate the constraints specified by the new rules.
+When we execute a rules change, only new channel states will be evaluated against the new rules.
+As long as the new channel state moves towards the constraint boundary, it will be accepted.

 ### Commitment Update